ssokolow/makeself_safeextract/README.rst

 1. Python 2.x (I didn't have time to reconcile the need to get byte offsets with the need for Unicode strings in Python 3.x's shlex.)

+TODO
+====

+1. Use header detection to give the extracted files extensions rather than just assuming that makeself used gzip to compress its tarball.
+2. If nothing else, check if any "excess cruft" has a Zip header so MojoSetup files have their game data bundles extracted with the right extensions rather than ``.bin`` as a placeholder.

 Ideas
 =====